 - Create viral content on your business niche.

-- Partners with celebrities and influencers also help to increase your Facebook fan.
+- Partnerships with celebrities and influencers also help to increase your Facebook fan.

 - Time and again perform giveaway program.